UFC's Conor McGregor avoids jail time in Barclays melee

 It stems from an incident caught on camera, where McGregor is accused of throwing a hand-truck into a bus.
 It smashed a window during a UFC media day at Barclays Center in April.

-Under the plea deal, the judge sentenced him to community service, anger management, and imposed orders of protection involving two other fighters until July 25, 2020.
+Under the plea deal, the judge sentenced him to community service and anger management, and also imposed orders of protection involving two other fighters until July 25, 2020.

+"I just want to say im thankful to the DA and the judge for allowing me to move forward," McGregor said outside the court.
+"I want to say to my friends, my family, my fans, thank you for the support."

+The 30-year-old Irish brawler, who last month said he regretted his actions, then rushed to a waiting SUV with his entourage, separated by bike-rack barricades from dozens of photographers and reporters and a self-professed superfan.

 The two fighters, Michael Chiesa and Ray Borg, were injured by shattered glass and were unable to compete.

+A spokesperson for the Brooklyn District Attorney released a statement saying, "This is a fair resolution that holds the defendant accountable, ensures restitution for the victims and requires the defendant to perform community service where he can reflect on his conduct and give back to society."

-25-year-old Cian Cowley, a fighter who trains with McGregor, was also charged in the incident.
+Cian Cowley, 25, a fighter who trains with McGregor, also pleaded guilty to the lesser charge of disorderly conduct and agreed to community service and anger management.

 ----------